projectNEWM/newm-web/src/docs/projectStructure.md

 - #### common

-  - Util files and Redux functionality that isn't specific to a module.
+  - Util and Redux functionality that isn't specific to a module.

 - #### components